syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 private void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
     //Sets the alternate font when a specified font is not installed in the production environment
-    //If "Arial Unicode MS" font wasn't installed, then it uses the "Arial" font
+    //If "Arial Unicode MS" font is not installed, then it uses the "Arial" font
-    //For other missing fonts uses the "Times New Roman" if (args.OriginalFontName == "Arial Unicode MS")
+    //For other missing fonts, uses the "Times New Roman" if (args.OriginalFontName == "Arial Unicode MS")
         args.AlternateFontName = "Arial";
     else